freelawproject/reporters-db/README.md

 ## Background of the Free Law Reporters Database

 A long, long time ago near a courthouse not too far away, people started keeping books of every important opinion that was ever written.
 These books became known as *reporters* and were generally created by librarian-types of yore such as [Mr. William Cranch][crancherton] and [Alex Dallas][dalorama].

-These men were busy for the next few centuries and created *thousands* of these books, culminating in what we know today as West's reporters or as regional reporters like the "Dakota Reports" or the thoroughly-named, "Synopses of the Decisions of the Supreme Court of Texas Arising from Restraints by Conscript and Other Military Authorities (Robards)."
+These people were busy for the next few centuries and created *thousands* of these books, culminating in what we know today as West's reporters or as regional reporters like the "Dakota Reports" or the thoroughly-named, "Synopses of the Decisions of the Supreme Court of Texas Arising from Restraints by Conscript and Other Military Authorities (Robards)."

 In this repository we've taken a look at all these reporters and tried to sort out what we know about them and convert that to data.
+This data is available as a JSON file, and can be browsed in an unofficial CSV.

 Naturally, converting several century's history into clean data results in a mess, but we've done our best and this mess is in use in a number of projects as listed below.

-We hope you'll find this useful to your endeavors and that you'll share your work with the community.
+We hope you'll find this useful to your endeavors and that you'll share your work with the community if you improve or use this work.

+## CSV

+You can make a CSV of this data by running:

+    make_csv.py

+We keep a copy of this CSV in this repository (`reporters.csv`), but it is not kept up to date.
+It should, however, provide a good idea of what's here.

 ## Known Implementations